 Figure 2.
 Impact of Noise.
 Grey vertical lines for p-values and Bayes factors represent commonly used thresholds.
-The scale is capped for the Bayes factors as these extend to infinity (and beyond).
+The scale is capped for the Bayes factors as these extend to infinity.

 Table 2.
-Sensitivity to noise.
+Sensitivity to noise in case of presence of effect